-On your custom Kenya safari, you are spying one of 700 eastern black rhinos left in the wild, an elephant is not too far off, and a small herd of mooing cattle wanders into your field of vision as you snap the perfect photo of a grazing zebra.
+On Kenya camping tours, you may spy one of 700 eastern black rhinos left in the wild, an elephant is not too far off, and a small herd of mooing cattle wanders into your field of vision as you snap the perfect photo of a grazing zebra.
 There is one place in Kenya where the cows are not out of place, and in fact are welcomed into the environment.
 This week we’d like to feature a basecamp in Kenya we all get very excited about, Ol Pejeta.
 Though it is more of a wildlife conservancy, Ol Pejeta is home to a number of lodges and camps, all run by the non-profit organization.

 Innovative thinking led to Ol Pejeta integrating its livestock operation into its wildlife conservation.
 Park rangers found that cattle could be used to “intensively graze” areas to improve local grass’s quality.
 Left ungrazed, grass on the arid African plains tends to stagnate and decrease in nutritional quality over time.
 The controlled grazing of cattle has led to increased local wildlife in the park, as well as an added revenue source for the funding of the park’s conservation efforts.